ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 This block contains a set of files to stage in the run directory: file names as they appear in the run directory are keys and their source paths are the values.
 Source paths can be provided as a single string path, or a list of paths to be staged in a common directory under their original names.

-  .. warning:: The beta version does not support adding cycle information to the content of the files, and this information must be hard-coded in the YAML file.
+  .. warning:: The current version does not support adding cycle information to the content of the files, and this information must be hard-coded in the YAML file.

 ``diag_table:``
 """""""""""""""